railsuser2014/openobject-doc-book-en/4/4_12_Services/4_12_Services_contract.rst

 .. todo:: I can't find this button or the action below

 Select a project and open its analytic entries using the :guilabel:`Costs to invoice` button.
-You'll find a list of costs that can be invoiced to the client:
+You will find a list of costs that can be invoiced to the client:

 * time worked,